-Patient-Centered Medical Neighborhood: Northeast Georgia Health System (NGHS) has been selected as one of 15 communities in the nation to establish a patient-centered medical neighborhood (PCMN) as part of a Centers for Medicare & Medicaid (CMS) Innovation Challenge Grant.
-The patient-centered medical neighborhood (PCMN) builds on the concept of a patient-centered medical home (PCMH) by connecting acute-care hospitals, specialty and sub-specialty practices and other community health resources with primary care providers in order to drive higher-quality, provide more affordable care and ensure a positive patient experience.
-The first step in this three-year project is to build strong medical home practices.
-Partnering with Northeast Georgia Physicians Group (NGPG) and other community practices, this project is designed to provide more individualized care to patients.
+Patient-Centered Medical Neighborhood: NGHS has been selected as one of 15 communities in the nation to establish a patient-centered medical neighborhood (PCMN) as part of a Centers for Medicare & Medicaid (CMS) Innovation Challenge Grant.
+The PCMN builds on the concept of a patient-centered medical home (PCMH) by connecting acute-care hospitals, specialty and sub-specialty practices and other community health resources with primary care providers in order to drive higher-quality, provide more affordable care and ensure a positive patient experience.
+The first step in this threeyear project is to build strong medical home practices.
+Partnering with NGPG and other community practices, this project is designed to provide more individualized care to patients.
 A medical home is a concept of care - not a building, a house or a hospital.
 The goal of the medical home model is to better coordinate care through primary care practices with hospitals, medical specialties and other community health services to support a more fully-integrated approach to care.
 Being cared for in a Patient Centered Medical Home means NGMC's healthcare providers will work with patients to help understand their total healthcare needs and connect them with community and other resources to help meet their individualized needs.
 A partnership is developed between the patient, the personal primary care physician and other members of the healthcare team, and there is a key focus on encouraging patients to participate in their care.